Better-Britain/reports/reports/osa-explainer/sections/04_case_studies.md

 Short answer: one route for everyone, weak binding, data kept longer than needed, and no memory of a valid check.

 A common anti‑pattern is “credit‑card only” gating.
 It’s easy to ship but weak against parent‑card misuse and exclusionary for users without credit cards.
 Ofcom treats card checks as acceptable only when they bind to the <em>user</em>, not just “a card exists” (children’s codes).
 Another anti‑pattern is claiming “no third party” while avoiding equivalent in‑house methods (e.g., ephemeral IDV) that achieve the same privacy outcome.

+Coverage in 2025 highlighted these trade‑offs.
+For example, “[You now need a credit card to access mature content on Steam in the UK]”(https://www.gamedeveloper.com/business/you-now-need-a-credit-card-to-access-mature-content-on-steam-in-the-uk) summarised friction and exclusion risks, while Ofcom’s bulletins emphasised offering alternatives and deleting data promptly (see Ofcom’s online safety hub and industry bulletins).
 </details>

 <details>